13 years old

 October 18, 2008

-I adopted Yuki S.A.F.E.
+I adopted Yuki from S.A.F.E.
 House Rescue and Adoption in Spring, Texas.
 She looked so much like Blue they could almost be sisters, except she has a leaner build, thinner coat, and a long fluffy tail.
 The adoption agency had her labeled as a 6 month old German shepherd mix, but she turned out to sickly 3 month old border mix.

 After I picked her up, I had to turn around the next day and temporarily return her due to an outbreak of parvo at the foster home she was in.
 Two weeks later, Yuki was declared parvo free and brought back home.
 This is when I learned her age and illnesses after I took her to my vet.
 Poor baby had a bad lymph node infection, a skin infection, and demodectic mange.
 It took a year to finally get her all fixed up, with a broken knee tendon tossed in there along the way.